r0mymendez/doc-as-code-docusaurus/README.md

 * **Introduction Page**: I’ve added functionality to display the date of the last documentation update, which is dynamically retrieved from a database table.
 * **Tables Page**: I used Jinja2 to showcase a data table by dynamically rendering the first few rows of a dataframe query.
-* **Architecture Page**: I included insights into the AWS data processing architecture.
-The detailed implementation is explained in a related repository I created, called [doc-as-diagram](https://github.com/r0mymendez/doc-as-diagrams), which serves as a blueprint.
+* * The **architecture** page explains the architecture supporting this functionality, and further details can be found in another repository called [diagram-as-code](https://github.com/r0mymendez/diagram-as-code), which provides the blueprint for implementation.

 ![Documentation Site Preview](img/docusaurus_build-serve.png)